leopardslab/nodecloud/README.md

 NodeCloud will be useful to you if:

 -   you work on a project which uses multiple cloud providers
 -   you are looking for an abstract cloud API which can switch between cloud providers with fewer code changes
 -   you are an open-source enthusiast who is into cloud engineering or code generation
 -   you want to improve your skills in NodeJS, Typescript and cloud service providers

 ## 📘 Supported Service Providers

 -   Amazon Web Services (AWS)
 -   Azure
 -   Google Cloud Platform (GCP)
 -   DigitalOcean
 -   AliCloud
+-   Oracle
+-   Linode

 _📢 if your required cloud provider plugin is not listed here, we'd love your help to add it :)_